 There are two other ways you could connect a phone to the glasses.
 One would be to make your phone a WiFi hotspot/access point, and connect to it from the glasses as the WiFi client; this is the supported configuration we use all the time.
 We know IP routing works, and there are no wires needed.

 The other approach would be to use our external battery pack, which when connected to the glasses via a mag to mag cable, makes the glasses a USB host, and provides a device port to plug your phone into.
 In this configuration, the battery pack charges the glasses AND the phone, and provides 10x battery capacity.
-This is a supported configuration today for the R-6, but is not yet supported for the R-7.
-If this is something you'd be interested in, let us know and we can evaluate raising it's priority on the feature roadmap.
+This is a supported configuration today for the both R-7 and R-6.